usurobor/CT/README.md

 # Triadic Self-Coherence (TSC)

-Tagline: Name your perspective.
+**Tagline:** Name your perspective.
 Map across perspectives.
 Verify the maps preserve structure.

-README v1.3.14 (Updated 2025-10-28 — mobile-friendly formatting)
+*README v1.3.14 (Updated 2025-10-28)*

-## Authority (short)
+> [!IMPORTANT]
-This README provides orientation and intuition.
-Formal content is governed by the Core Knowledge File v1.1.18.
-The repo’s tsc-core.md v1.1.19 aligns editorially; tsc-operational.md v1.2.9 defines procedures.
+> This README provides orientation and intuition.
+Formal content is governed by the **Core Knowledge File v1.1.18**.
+The repo’s `tsc-core.md v1.1.19` aligns editorially; `tsc-operational.md v1.2.9` defines procedures.
 If this document conflicts with the specs, the specs govern.

 ---